-WELCOME Welcome to Murrumbidgee Council's Annual Report 2018-19.
+Welcome to Murrumbidgee Council's Annual Report 2018-19.
 This report provides a summary of our performance over the 2018-19 financial year against the actions in the Delivery Program and the Community Strategic Plan.

 The Annual Report is prepared in accordance with the Local Government Act 1993 and Local Government (General) Regulation 2005, and includes a copy of the Council's audited financial reports.

-How to read this document This annual report comprises six main sections: An overview of our area and Council.
-It includes messages from the Mayor and General Manager, a snapshot of our community, details on our Councillors and Council's organisational structure (pages 1-9).
-The highlights and work of our Council teams throughout the year (pages 10-24).
-Information on how Council has performed in regard to the meeting goals within the Operational Plan (pages 26-44).
-A glossary of acronyms used in this document (page 45).
-Attachment A: Audited Financial Statements for 2018-19 Attachment B: Additional Local Government Requirements.
-How to obtain a copy of this document Council's website: www.murrumbidgee.nsw.gov.au Any Murrumbidgee Council branch office (see address details on the inside front cover).
-Telephone Murrumbidgee Council at 1300 676 243 and request a copy to be mailed to you.
+How to read this document

+This annual report comprises six main sections:

+- 1. An overview of our area and Council.
+It includes messages from the Mayor and General Manager, a snapshot of our community, details on our Councillors and Council's organisational structure (pages 1-9). - 2.
+The highlights and work of our Council teams throughout the year (pages 10-24). - 3.
+A glossary of acronyms used in this document (page 26). - 4.
+Attachment A: Audited Financial Statements for 2018-19. - 5.
+Attachment B: Additional Local Government Requirements. - 6.
+Attachment C: Information on how Council has performed in regard to the meeting goals within the Operational Plan.